vedanthkallakuri/vedanthkallakuri/README.md

 - 🌱 I am a student studying CS @ the University of Michigan College of Engineering
 - :fire: I am a full stack developer + ML enthusiast
 - 🔭 I am working on Patasala (Music Tracking Tool)
-- :microscope: I am doing ML research at the FroG lab
+- :microscope: I am doing ML research at the FRoG lab
 - 📫 How to reach me: vkallaku@umich.edu